Axis & Allies: Spinoffs

 In December 2009, Axis & Allies: Pacific 1940 was released.
 In August 2010, Axis & Allies: Europe 1940 was released.
 These games can be combined to form a Global game of World War II on a 175×80 cm (70" × 32") map.
 All nine major powers of World War II, China, France, Germany, Italy, Japan, the Soviet Union, the United Kingdom, the United States and the ANZAC forces, are represented in the combined global game, with unique units and colors.
 To streamline the game and correct balance issues, Global 1940 was revised and a new rule set was released on the Axis & Allies forums in January 2011, later released as a second edition.

 In 2012, Axis & Allies: 1941 was released, containing a simplified map and rules to make it easier for beginners.
 In 2013, Axis & Allies: 1914 was released, being the only non WWII centered Axis & Allies game.
 In October 2018, Axis & Allies & Zombies, was released, an ahistorical version.

 In August 2024, Axis and Allies: North Africa was released.
-Axis and Allies: Stalingrad is set to come out in August 2025.
+Axis and Allies: Stalingrad was released one year later in August 2025.

-Axis & Allies is not a strict historical wargame even without the zombies, due to its streamlining for ease of play and balancing so that both sides have a chance to win.
+Axis & Allies is not a strictly historical wargame, even without the zombies, due to its streamlining for ease of play and balancing so that both sides have a chance to win.
 For instance, the economic model is simplistic, with each territory producing a number of Industrial Production Credits (IPCs) for the purchase of new units.
 For example, in the original Classic version, the game is supposed to start in the spring of 1942, but Japan is immediately in position to attack Hawaii again, while Germany is pressed well into the Soviet Union with an initially superior force.
 If the game were truer to history, the Axis empires would be at their climax in 1942, about to be pushed back by the Allies.

+In June 2026, Operation Market Garden was revealed to be the next spin-off for Axis & Allies.